sybrew/the-seo-framework/readme.txt

 		* Added sanitation:
 			* One/zero for all checkboxes.
 			* Canonical URL is now cleaned, query parameters are no longer allowed:
-				1. They are a source of bugs.
+				1. They are a source of bugs, not every developer considers them at all times.
-				2. Google doesn't like them, they can be seen as spam.
+				1. Google doesn't like them, they can also be seen as spam.
-				3. You shouldn't be using them anyway in a stable WordPress environment.
+				1. You shouldn't be using them anyway in a stable WordPress environment.
-					* WordPress has an awesome feature called WP_Rewrite.
+					* WordPress has an awesome feature called the Rewrite API.
+				1. They are very confusing for the end-user.
+					* They also disturb engagement for trust.
+Clean URLs are always preferred.
 			* The rest is unchanged.
+	/
+	* TODO When focussing on a field which is showing a placeholder, the placeholder is now blurred.
+	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
 * **Updated:**
 	/
 	* TODO Translation POT file.
 	* All previous automated description transients have been invalidated.
 		* Old caches will automatically be cleaned from the database.
 		* New caches will automatically be set up.
 This might cause a small performance hit after the update, which should automatically be resolved.
+	* Upon updating this plugin, the old term metadata (The SEO Framework 2.6.6 and lower) will be removed.
+		* If you've upgraded from version 2.6.6 or below to this version (or any later version), it will first make sure the old metadata is transferred correctly.
 * **Removed:**
 	/
-	* TODO Knowledge Graph Settings metabox.
+	* Knowledge Graph Settings metabox.
-		* Its content has been moved inside the Schema Settings metabox.
+		* Its content has been moved inside the Schema Settings metabox under the "General" and "Presence" tabs.
 	/
 	* TODO Link Relationship Settings within the Social Meta Settings metabox.
 	 	* Its content has been moved to the General Settings metabox in the Canonical tab.
+	* WordPress 4.3.x support has been dropped.
+This plugin now requires WordPress 4.4 or later.
 * **Fixed:**
 	/
 	* TODO On some themes, a fatal error was output when editing posts. (requires confirmation)